-Visit the POWERless web site to learn more about the competition and to view the results from previous competitions.
+Visit the POWERless web site to learn more about the prizes for this semester’s competition and to view results from previous competitions.